 Self‑Serve Demo on Railway (One‑Click Friendly)¶

-- Option A (Recommended): Railway app + Neon/Aiven Postgres (pgvector supported)
+- Option A (Recommended): Neon/Aiven Postgres (pgvector supported)

-- Option B (Advanced): Two Railway services (API + Postgres service using
+- Option B (Advanced): Self-hosted Railway Postgres service using pgvector/pgvector:pg16 image

-Both support “near one‑click” via the Deploy button and minimal env setup.
+All options support "near one‑click" via the Deploy button with minimal env setup.

 Prerequisites¶